 Request for Proposals

 We use Requests for Proposals (RFPs) to solicit great ideas for a specific strategic effort.
 Those requests enable us to focus our funding on critical topics and cultivate partnerships with a variety of organizations.
 Each RFP has specific guidance about topics, timelines, and other funding considerations.
-We currently have one active RFP, and are accepting ideas until NOON on Friday, October 8, 2021.
-The link below provide detailed guidance about this RFP.
+We currently have four RFPs for nonprofit and public sector partners.

 The geography served varies by Foundation funding program.
 The Economic Mobility, Health and Well-Being, and Organizational Effectiveness funding programs serve Allegheny and Westmoreland counties.
 The Economic Development and Social-Impact Investments programs also provide funding in Allegheny and Westmoreland counties, and we will consider investments funded through these programs across western Pennsylvania on a case-by-case basis.
 Conservation is our only national program - in Conservation we consider applications to advance our charitable purpose locally, across Pennsylvania, and across the United States.
 Your application should clearly explain how your work will benefit the geographies we serve.